yigitaksoy/Studio-Monochrome/README.md

 - All external links work as expected, and open in a new tab.
 - All images are properly sized, and contain 'alt' text for description.
 - All the buttons checked for functionality, and works as expected.
+- All the links in navbar works, and navbar works as expected on mobile, and on desktop.
+- All the fields in the contact form, as well as the submit button are tested, and working properly.
+Contact form successfully submits user requests, and gives feedback upon successful submission.
+- All the animations on the website work properly on Desktop, and mobile without any glitches, or delay.
+- Dark theme toggle works as expected, and saves user settings in localstorage for their next visit.

 ### Debugging